molily/molily.de/_posts/2019-02-03-testing-angular.md

 Both expectations are necessary to guarantee that `getTodos` works correctly.

-After having written the first spec for `getTodos`, we need to ask ourselves: Did the test fully cover its behavior?
-We did test the success case, also called *happy path*, but the error case, also called `unhappy path`, is yet to be tested.
+After having written the first spec for `getTodos`, we need to ask ourselves: Does the test fully cover its behavior?
+We have tested the success case, also called *happy path*, but the error case, also called *unhappy path*, is yet to be tested.
 In particular, this error handling code:

 ```typescript
 if (!response.ok) {